-Steve Willner, an associate with Neuberger, Quinn, Gielen, Rubin & Gibber, P.A., represents individuals and businesses in complex litigation as a member of the firm’s Litigation & Dispute Resolution Group.
+Steve Willner, a Principal with Neuberger, Quinn, Gielen, Rubin & Gibber, P.A., represents individuals and businesses in complex litigation as a member of the firm’s Litigation & Dispute Resolution Group.
 By excelling in cases that demand an analytical approach, Steve has successfully represented clients in a host of litigation arenas, including cases involving commercial litigation, real estate and construction disputes, labor and employment claims, and class and mass actions, as well as insurance coverage, product liability, catastrophic personal injury, and professional negligence litigation.

 Steve’s passion and skill for written and oral advocacy were recognized early in law school, where he merited a position on the Moot Court Board and claimed the Best Brief Award in an intraschool Moot Court Competition.
 He then pursued additional training through clerkships at the U.S. Attorney’s Office in Baltimore and for the Honorable Wanda Keyes Heard of the Circuit Court of Maryland for Baltimore City.